Nick Pedersen, a nurse working in downtown Austin at the ICU of a hospital, places great importance on living a healthy lifestyle.

 “Once I started working in the hospital, running was like a reflect.
 It was instant,” Nick said.
 “I also wanted a bunch of plants in my house.
 I wanted to grow things and have life and health.”

 Nick began working in the hospital a year ago and made his goal for 2015 to run a half marathon.

 He worked his way up quickly by following 10-week 13.1 mile training plan and eating healthy.
+His favorite healthy snacks are protein bars.
 Shortly after running his first half marathon in the spring, Nick was hooked and ready to run his second.

 That’s when he registered for the South Padre Marathon.

 “I had never been to South Padre Island before so I didn’t know what to expect,” Nick said.
 “But it was great!
 The island was beautiful and the conditions were perfect for a run.”

 “I ran the whole way through,” Nick said.
 “From the causeway to parts of the route where we were close to the water, I loved it all.
 The whole thing was perfect.”

 Happy with his experience and encouraged by the support of his partner, Nick enjoys talking about his South Padre Marathon run with his hospital co-workers.